blytheking/blytheking.github.io/_teaching/PSTAT120A.md

 location: "Santa Barbara, CA"
 ---

-From Fall 2020, Winter 2021, and Fall 2021, I was a teaching assistant for Statistics and Probability (PSTAT120A), an undergraduate introductory statistics course.
+For Fall 2020, Winter 2021, and Fall 2021, I was a teaching assistant for Statistics and Probability (PSTAT120A), an undergraduate introductory statistics course.

 Responsibilities
 ======